LucaGGE/Azoth-Blackguard/README.md

 Creating a _game_ using your own _game system_ helps you develop not only more robustly, but also to test the fun your system can provide, and helps you showcase magnificently what can be done with said system.\
 That's why all of the above-mentioned _systems_ always come with at least one "premade" _game_.\
+In this specific case, the repo has been named "ROGUE24 - GOBLET" since "GOBLET" is the game that comes premade with the system, helping immensely in developing the system itself.\

 Players will see what can be done and will jump right in to start making their own content.\
 It's like selling an ice cream cup that instead of just containing your ice cream and then becoming junk, provides you with all the ice cream you want.\